 That later drew a heated response from Sen. Patrick Tooomey, R-Pa.
-A number of municipalities and transit agencies in his state are among the thousands of jurisdictions that sold synthetic “fixed rate” bonds that bundle a floating rate bond with a LIBOR-based derivatives contract.
+The A number of municipalities and transit agencies in his state are among the thousands of jurisdictions that sold synthetic “fixed rate” bonds that bundle a Libor-based floating rate bond with a derivatives contract.
 When interest rates plunged, as they did in 2009 and beyond, those contracts should have paid off handsomely to offset the contractual inability for those agencies to refinance the floating rate bonds.
 Manipulating LIBOR would have substantially reduced the payments communities received on those contracts.

 “I worry if municipalities in my state were systematically getting lower payments than what they should have,” Toomey said.
 “You have enormous influence.
 I’m not sure that the market participants were even aware” of what was happening.